adsabs/adsabs.github.io/help/gory_details/_posts/2021-05-23-search-parser.md

     }

 Pro tip (II): If you have access to STDOUT/logging of the SOLR instance, you will see LOTS of details; each and every step in the query pipeline produces and output.
+This information is however only printed to STDOUT.
 Here is an example:

      57. step class org.apache.lucene.queryparser.flexible.standard.processors.MultiTermRewriteMethodProcessor